ArminPretorius/ArminPretorius/README.md

 # Hi there! 👋

 I'm Armin, a South African software developer with a passion for building tools and applications that solve real-world problems and make people's lives easier.
-Recently, I've also ventured into game development.
+Recently, I've also ventured into game development recently.

 # 💻 Technical Skills